Mrigendranath Dutta

 Mrigendranath Dutta (27 October 1915 – 3 September 1933) was an Indian revolutionary and member of the Bengal Volunteers who carried out assassinations against British colonial officials in an attempt to secure Indian independence.

 Family

-Mrigen was born in Paharipur village, Paschim Medinipur in 1915.
+Mrigen was born in kayastha family of Paharipur village, Paschim Medinipur in 1915.
 His father name was Beni Madhab Dutta.
 He completed his early education from Midnapore Town School.